ThorstenDoherr/searchengine/SE/searchengine.md

 **Action**
 - searching
 - identity manipulation with refine and research methods
+- stripping the results by retrocatively imposed search requirements
+- mirroring of results for self-referential searches
 - creating the index files for the search
 - registry adjustment
-- mirroring of results for self-referential searches

 **Tools**
 - interactive quick search